 Quick & Easy Installation

-Compared to the installation of other types of space conditioning systems which can take weeks, mini split systems are easier and far less invasive to install.
+Compared to the installation of other types of space conditioning systems which can take weeks and some major construction, mini split systems are far less invasive to install.
 Typically, the coupling of the indoor and outdoor units requires only a 3-inch hole through the conduit wall.
 That means homeowners don’t have to worry about rebuilding walls around the ductwork or losing any valuable square footage.
 Overall, the installation process is much less disruptive on your daily routine with many units up and running in as little as a day or two.

 Increased Energy Efficiency

 Ducted systems have a reputation for losing energy.
 Due to their construction, heat often dissipates through the ducts as it disperses throughout the home.
-Since mini splits don’t require ductwork, they aren’t susceptible to the same type of energy loss.
-And unlike traditional ducted systems that shut off completely, ductless units use inverter-driven compressors to speed up or slow down based on the system needs.
+Since mini splits don’t require ductwork, they aren’t susceptible to the same type of delivery system and energy loss.
+And unlike most traditional ducted systems that have two modes of operation, either on or off, ductless units use inverter-driven compressors to speed up or slow down based on the system needs.
 This eliminates the process of the compressor starting up each time, which consumes a lot of energy.

 Ductless units make it easy to maintain your existing interior design with highly-customizable and minimally-intrusive placement options.
 Air-handlers can be suspended from a ceiling, mounted into drop ceilings or affixed to a wall, while a variety of floor options exist as well.
 And through a variety of lengths for the unit’s connecting conduits, homeowners have the ability to locate the outdoor unit as far as 50 feet from the indoor evaporator.
 People also tend to love how remarkably quiet ductless units operate.